norman-commits/jsSynTree/README.md

 Key features include drag-and-drop control; text formatting for complex nodes to model features and checking; movement arrows with adjustable curvatures.

-Saves/Loads to/from JSON (may not be backwards compatible with future versions).
-Also output to PNG.
+Saves/Loads to/from JSON (may not be backwards compatible with future versions) plus output to PNG.
+From v1.1 onwards, includes output to LaTeX/forest code.

 Free to use, distribute, modify etc.